alvarogarcia7/katas-we-love/index.md

 ## How-To

   * Create a new header (h3 - `###`) with the title.
+  * Create a human-readable description as the body of the element
   * Create a `Tags` element specifying any information about the kata, in machine readable form:
     * comma-separated tags
     * all lowercase